Adonis-Tibebe/CustomerExperienceAnalytics/notebooks/README.md

 # Notebooks

-This directory hosts structured Jupyter notebooks for various stages of the Google Play Review pipeline.
+This directory hosts structured Jupyter notebooks for all stages of the Google Play Review analytics pipeline.
 Each notebook is designed to handle a specific task in the overall workflow, including inspection, preprocessing, modeling, and analysis.

 ## Notebook Index